ShiftyKitty/MS3-FruGaol/TESTING.md

     ![C_User_edit_profile](testing_img_docs/user_stories/c_user_profile.png)

 ## Manual Testing
-- App has been tested extensively by friends and I and no reported or noticable issues or faults.
+- App has been tested extensively by friends and I and no reported or noticable issues or faults present.

 ## Site Responsiveness
+- App was passed through [Responsive Design Checker](https://responsivedesignchecker.com/) with no notable issues coming back

 ## Bugs Encountered
 02/09/2021: <br>